cauliyang/cauliyang.github.io/content/posts/008-Nei-Saitou-Neighbor-Joining/index.md

         self._start = self._func()

     def stop(self):
-        """[end a task]
+        """end a task

         Raises:
-            RuntimeError[if task has not started then raise error]
+            RuntimeErrorif task has not started then raise error
         """
         if self._start is None:
             raise RuntimeError("Not started")